ITfoxtec/FoxIDs/docs/app-reg-oidc.md

         return Task.FromResult(string.Empty);
     };

-See more code in the [AspNetCoreOidcAuthorizationCodeSample](samples.md#aspnetcoreoidcauthorizationcodesample) and [Startup.cs line 141](https://github.com/ITfoxtec/Foxids.Samples/blob/master/src/AspNetCoreOidcAuthorizationCodeSample/Startup.cs#L141).
+See more code in the [AspNetCoreOidcAuthorizationCodeSample](samples.md#aspnetcoreoidcauthorizationcodesample) and [Startup.cs line 141](https://github.com/ITfoxtec/FoxIDs.Samples/blob/master/src/AspNetCoreOidcAuthorizationCodeSample/Startup.cs#L141).

 ## Configuration
 How to configure your application as a OpenID Connect application registration Relaying Party (RP) / client.

-> The clients Foxids discovery document is `https://foxids.com/tenant-x/environment-y/application-client1/.well-known/openid-configuration`
+> The clients FoxIDs discovery document is `https://foxids.com/tenant-x/environment-y/application-client1/.well-known/openid-configuration`
 > if the client is configured in tenant `tenant-x` and environment `environment-y` with the application registration client name `application-client1`.

 > A application registration client can possibly support login through multiple [authentication methods](connections.md#authentication-method) by adding the authentication method name to the URL.